isendev/iscrawler/README.md

   server response time, parallel crawling with multiple threads/machines would be ideal.
 Celery is one possible choice in the next step to parallelization.

+## Use

+After downloading code, simply run:
+`python crawl4urls.py`

+The base URL is hardwired, for simplicity, as are some other parameters, but these could easily be made configurable.